 - 3) The Company is party to an option agreement with Alder Resources Ltd. ("Alder") (TSX.V: ALR), whereby Alder can earn a 65% interest in approximately 34 km.
 The area, known as the Rosita D concession, is located within the Company's 100%-owned Borosi Project.
-Under the terms of the option agreement, Alder can earn a 65% interest in the Rosita D concession by expending a total of \$4 million on exploration and other work on the Rosita D concession and by issuing to the Company a total of 1.000.000 common shares of Alder over a 4 year period (of which 600,000 shares of Alder has been received by the Company).
+Under the terms of the option agreement, Alder can earn a 65% interest in the Rosita D concession by expending a total of \$4 million on exploration and other work on the Rosita D concession and by issuing to the Company a total of 1,000,000 common shares of Alder over a 4 year period (of which 600,000 shares of Alder has been received by the Company).
 Alder will be acting as the project operator for all work conducted on the Rosita D concession during the option period.
-Upon Alder earning a 65% interest in the Property a joint venture will be formed with the Company and Alder being responsible for their pro-rata share of all subsequent project expenditures. - 4) Subsequent to March 31, 2014, the Company entered into an option agreement with IAMGOLD Corporation on a portion of the Eastern Borosi Project.
-The details of the agreement and concessions are outlined below.
+Upon Alder earning a 65% interest in the Property a joint venture will be formed with the Company and Alder being responsible for their pro-rata share of all subsequent project expenditures. - 4) During the six months ended June 30, 2014, the Company executed an option agreement with IAMGOLD Corporation ("IAMGOLD") whereby IAMGOLD can earn a 51% interest ("First Option") and subsequently an additional 19% interest ("Second Option") (for a total of 70%) in the Eastern Borosi Project ("Eastern"), which consists of 176 km within the Borosi Concessions, Northeast Nicaragua.
+A summary of the terms are as follows: - IAMGOLD can earn a 51% interest in the Eastern concessions by expending US \$5 million in exploration on Eastern over a three year period, with a minimum US \$1.5 million year one commitment; - IAMGOLD will make cash payments to Calibre totalling US \$450,000, with US \$150,000 due at signing (received) and US \$150,000 on each of the next two anniversary dates of the option agreement; - Calibre will act as project operator in the first year or a longer period should the parties agree, with IAMGOLD having the right to take over operatorship following the first anniversary; - Once IAMGOLD earns its initial 51% interest, IAMGOLD will have the option to earn an additional 19% interest over the subsequent three year period by spending an additional US \$5 million on Eastern and making staged cash payments of an additional US \$450,000 in three annual payments; - Once IAMGOLD exercises its Second Option, or elects not to enter into the Second Option, the parties will formalize a joint venture to advance the project further.
+At such time of formalizing the joint venture, the parties agree to enter into an industry standard agreement to govern the joint venture when formed.
+At any time subsequent to formalizing the joint venture, should either party elect not to participate in a future planned work program, a standard straight-line dilution formula will apply and should a party be diluted to 10%, the party's direct joint venture interest will be converted to a 10% net profits interest on Eastern.